 What to Look for in a Firewood Rack

 When buying a firewood rack, the first thing you'll want to think about is the intended use.
 Will you be using it outdoors or inside your home?
 Outdoor models are typically a bit larger and made of weather-resistant materials, like our best overall option, the L.L.
 Bean Wood Storage Rack.
 Indoor wood holders tend to be smaller and are generally more visually appealing, like our best indoor option, the Pottery Barn Vail Suede Fireplace Log Holder.
 For more multipurpose options, consider designs that are made for both indoor and outdoor use.
 "Indoor firewood holders are smaller and typically more stylish, while outdoor firewood racks have less variation in design.
 Some indoor racks will have unique touches like leather slings or cute kindling storage.
 Think about the space you’ll be storing the firewood in and what design style will work best for it," says Mallory Micetich, Vice President of Corporate Communications at Angi and an expert in consumer protection and small home living.

 Next, you'll want to consider the size.
-Firewood racks range from about 18-inches wide to upwards of 100 inches and come in varying heights and depths.
+Firewood racks range from about 18 inches wide to upwards of 100 inches across and come in varying heights and depths.
 To figure out what size you need, think about how much wood you need to fit, how often you'll be refilling it, and where you plan to place it.
 Some products specify cord capacity, which tells you how much wood volume a container can hold.
 "If you use a wood stove or fireplace as the main source of heat during cold weather, you’re going to need a lot of wood—a full cord, which is 128 cubic feet of stacked dry firewood, can usually last six to 12 weeks.
 On the other hand, if you only use firewood for camping or a handful of times during winter, you might opt for a bundle or quarter cord of wood," says Micetich.
 Our best covered option, the Arlmont & Co.
 Metal Log Rack, is designed to store a cord of wood outdoors.

 What's the best way to stack firewood?